The boy without a name

 The boy without a name in Siem Reap

-This is the story of the boy without a name, a child we met during a three-night stay in Siem Reap while we were there to visit Angkor Wat.
+This is the story of the boy without a name, a child we met during a three-night stay in Siem Reap while visiting Angkor Wat.

 One of the difficult things about travelling in Asia as a European is the poverty you think you see everywhere.
 Sometimes that is exactly what it is.
 Sometimes it is your own perception, shaped by your background, expectations and assumptions about how life is supposed to look.
-But beneath all of that there remains one uncomfortable truth.
+But beneath it all lies one uncomfortable truth.
 You cannot fix every person with a problem who crosses your path.

-We had reached Siem Reap, ready to discover the Angkor Wat complex.
-We got our driver at the airport and the six of us went on our merry way.
+We had reached Siem Reap, ready to explore the Angkor Wat complex.
+We found ourselves a driver at the airport and the six of us went on our merry way.
 My first observation was that they were “civilised”.
 I nearly burst out laughing to myself as I prepared the comment for my Spanish friends.
 The van was right-hand drive.
 The Spanish constantly throw this “why do you drive on the wrong side of the road?” at me as an Irishman, so I was fully prepared to stir some muck.

 Then I realised something else.